Compact Spicy Jatropha

 Jatropha integerrima 'Compacta'Item #4666 USDA Hardiness Zone: 10 - 11

 Clusters of rich rose-red flowers appear at the branch tips of this easy-care, tropical evergreen shrub.
-Excellent compact hedge or border accent.
+An excellent compact hedge or border accent.
 New foliage emerges bronze and turns vivid green with age.
 Resilient to extreme summer heat.
 Makes a great patio tub specimen.
 Also suitable for indoor use.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 4 to 6 ft. tall, 3 to 5 ft. wide; slightly taller with age.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 4 to 6 ft. tall, 3 to 5 ft. wide; slightly taller with age.

 - DetailBotanical Pronunciation:JAT-roh-fuh in-teg-er-EE-muhPlant type:ShrubDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Quickly reaches 4 to 6 ft. tall, 3 to 5 ft. wide; slightly taller with age.Foliage color:GreenBlooms:SummerFlower color:RedFlower attributesShowy FlowersGarden styleTropicalDesign IdeasMakes an exceptional privacy screen hedge whether sheared or left natural to bloom.
 Great for blocking unsightly views and buffering street noise.
 Use as a background for outdoor living spaces, art and fountains.Companion PlantsHibiscus (Hibiscus); Mandevilla (Mandevilla); Plumbago (Plumbago); Lantana (Lantana);Canna (Canna)